Solved case

 Judicial Proceedings

 The Temuco court that heard the case rejected the prosecution's characterization of the attack as terrorism but nonetheless found Córdova guilty on February 20, 2014.
-He remains, according to the Wikipedia summary of the case, the only person prosecuted in connection with the deaths.
+He remains the only person prosecuted in connection with the deaths.

 In September 2017, Roberto Garrido, the prosecutor of La Araucanía region, confirmed that investigators had found a connection between members of an organization called Weichán Auka Mapu and the Luchsinger-Mackay case.
 This conclusion followed ongoing investigations that indicated the involvement of at least 25 individuals in the attack.
 The prosecutor stated at the time that these investigations were continuing.